+[CID6562]

-An AP sets the DNS Server IPv4 address Present bit to 1 if the IPv4 DNS server IPv4 address is present in the element and sets it to 0 otherwise.
+An AP sets the DNS Server IPv4 Address Present bit to 1 if the DNS server IPv4 address is present in the element and sets it to 0 otherwise.
+This field is set to 0 if bit 0 of the IP Address Response Control field is set to 1 or if IPv4 Assigned subfield or IPv4 Gateway Included subfield of the IP Address Response Control field is set to 0..

-An AP sets the DNS Server IPv6 address Present bit to 1 if the IPv6 DNS server IPv6 address is present in the element and sets it to 0 otherwise.
+An AP sets the DNS Server IPv6 Address Present bit to 1 if the DNS server IPv6 address is present in the element and sets it to 0 otherwise.
+This field is set to 0 if bit 0 of the IP Address Response Control field is set to 1 or if IPv6 Assigned subfield or IPv6 Gateway Included subfield of the IP Address Response Control field is set to 0..

 An AP sets the IPv4 DNS Server MAC Address Present bit to 1 if the MAC address to which IPv4 based DNS queries may be sent is present in the element and sets it to 0 otherwise.
+This field is set to 0 if bit 0 of the IP Address Response Control field is set to 1 or if IPv4 Assigned subfield or IPv4 Gateway Included subfield of the IP Address Response Control field is set to 0.